UK Fans Can Become Harry Potter Spotters with Bloomsbury

 How does it work?

-Besides the wonderful feeling of satisfaction you’ll surely get from finding one of the illusive prints, Bloomsbury also announced some very interesting prizes.
+Besides the wonderful feeling of satisfaction, you’ll surely get from finding one of the elusive prints, Bloomsbury also announced some very interesting prizes.
 Prizes include family tickets to the Warner Bros.
 Studio Tour London – The Making of Harry Potter for the grand prize winner, as well as prizes for 12 additional runners-up.

 Hopeful Harry Potter Spotters have until midnight on November 1, 2015, to hunt for the prints.

 For more information on the competition, including a list of participating museums and competition terms and conditions, click here.

 For more information on Jim Kay and the new illustrated edition, see our articles here, here, and here.